10 of the most valuable Barbie dolls of all time

 Clad in formal cream satin and pink netting attire, faux pearls and opera-length gloves, the doll exudes luxury.
 The campus sweetheart also carries a bouquet of roses and a silvery keepsake trophy as per homecoming tradition.

 She went under the hammer during Barbie: 1959 – 2002 the Ietje Raebel and Marina collection sale held at Christie’s London auction house in 2006.
-Her final selling price was USD 1,641 approximately (over INR 1 lakh).
+Her final selling price was USD 1,641 approximately.

 Barbie in ‘Shimmering Magic’